WillACosta/flutter_currency_micro_app/README.md

 - Clean Architecture and SOLID concepts
 - Modularization Approach with mono-repo
-- Mono-repo management with Melos CLI
+- Mono-repo management with `Melos CLI`
 - Dependency Injection in multiple modules with `GetIt` and `Injectable`
 - Design System and tokens for UI
 - Lottie Animations
+- Navigation system with `Go Router`
-- State management with Change Notifier
+- State management with `Change Notifier`

 # Getting Started